mimachniak/AzureResources-NameGenerator/README.md

 ```

+### Input Data for schema and actions base on file

-Output for this resources will in this schema will be like this:
+### Output for this resources will in this schema will be like this:

 ```powershell